 What if I just buy more flooring if I need it?

 There’s nothing more frustrating than getting halfway to a wall, only to discover that you’re out of flooring.
 In a best-case scenario, you’ll have to go back to the store.
 If you’ve special-ordered your flooring online, not only will you have to order more, you’ll have to wait for it to come in.
 Both of those scenarios, of course, assume that the store will still have more of the flooring that you ordered in the same dye lot that you initially ordered from.
 If you’ve waited too long to start your project, there might not be extra boxes for you to buy.

-Dye lot is incredibly important to your project.
+The dye lot is incredibly important to your project.
 Wood flooring, like many other natural products, comes in unique dye lots.
-If you’re unable to complete your project with the existing materials, you may quickly find that you’re not able to find flooring that’s a close match for the flooring you’ve already purchased, which can leave your room looking poorly planned or mismatched.
-Purchasing extra flooring up front and ensuring that it all comes from the same dye lot is the best way to ensure that you’ll have everything you need to keep your room looking great.
+If you’re unable to complete your project with the existing materials, you may quickly find that you’re not able to find the flooring that’s a close match for the flooring you’ve already purchased, which can leave your room looking poorly planned or mismatched.
+Purchasing extra flooring upfront and ensuring that it all comes from the same dye lot is the best way to ensure that you’ll have everything you need to keep your room looking great.